 Do you know my favorite thing about The 4th of July?
 It’s the day I finally get out the grill, clean it up, and start whipping up my favorite grilling recipes.
 Once I get started grilling, it becomes practically an addiction.
 The poor stove top gets “put on the back burner” for months.

 I’ve discovered there are loads of foods that can be cooked on the grill.
 Think beyond the dogs and burgers (but be sure to include them as well).
-Here’s some grilling recipes to get you started:
+Here are some grilling recipes to get you started:

 Entree Grilling Recipes